 The DI Program is a 14-month (five quarter) program that begins each summer quarters.
 The student will complete 23 credits of course work during two summer sessions.
 During the fall, winter, and spring quarter, the student will complete 54 credits of supervised practice experience.

 |*NUTR 545: Advanced Studies in Developmental Nutrition||4|

 |NUTR 492c: Dietetic Practicum||18|

 *Summer courses alternate each summer.
 For example, NUTR 543 & 545 will be offered Summer 2015 and NUTR 598 & 547 will be offered Summer 2016.
 Order of (*) summer courses vary depending on your specific start date.
 You will be notified of your summer offerings if you are matched to our program.

 Approximate Program Costs

-Program costs are calculated based on tuition and fees of 2011-2012.
+Program costs are calculated based on tuition and fees of 2014-2015 (current tuition can be found here).
 Any of these costs may change without prior notice.
 The Dietetic Internship faculty and staff make every attempt to minimize costs to the student while maintaining quality of the program.
 Additional costs are associated with resources such as references that are considered to be essential for successful completion of the internship.